Sylius/Sylius/CONFLICTS.md

    These versions of Symfony Serializer introduces a bug with trying to access some private properties that don't have getters.

    References: https://github.com/symfony/symfony/pull/40004

+ - `jms/metadata:2.6.0`:

+   This version caused error with ChromeDevTools when running javascript behats.

  - `symfony/doctrine-bridge:4.4.16`: